gsarti/website-content/content/authors/gsarti/_index.md

   url: "https://www.rug.nl/research/clcg/?lang=en"

 # Short bio (displayed in user profile at end of posts)
-bio: I have recently graduated from the Master's in Data Science at University of Trieste and the International School of Advanced Studies (SISSA).
-My research interests focus on interpreting deep models and understanding their learning dynamics, in particular when dealing with natural language.
+bio: I am PhD student in interpretable neural machine translation at the University of Groningen.
+My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.

 interests:
 - name: Conditional Text Generation